jhpyle/docassemble/_docs/installation.md

   tesseract-ocr-srp tesseract-ocr-swa tesseract-ocr-swe \
   tesseract-ocr-tam tesseract-ocr-tel tesseract-ocr-tgl \
   tesseract-ocr-tha tesseract-ocr-tur tesseract-ocr-ukr \
-  tesseract-ocr-vie build-essential nodejs npm exim4-daemon-heavy \
+  tesseract-ocr-vie build-essential nodejs exim4-daemon-heavy \
-  libsvm3 libsvm-dev liblinear1 liblinear-dev libzbar-dev \
+  libsvm3 libsvm-dev liblinear3 liblinear-dev libzbar-dev \
   cm-super libgs-dev ghostscript texlive-extra-utils
 {% endhighlight %}

 The libraries `libcurl4-openssl-dev` and `libssl-dev` are particularly important; **docassemble**'s [Python] dependencies will not install unless these libraries are present.

-On [Ubuntu], you may need to replace `liblinear1` with `liblinear3`.

 **docassemble** depends on a recent version of the [pdfx] package for [LaTeX].